OAA COVID-19 Updates

 In order to meet the directive set forth by the University, please ensure that all leave requests that include international travel have a start date of no earlier than June 1, 2020.
 Requests for exceptions must to be reviewed/approved by Vice Dean, Dr. Linda Boxer, and Senior Associate Dean for Faculty Development and Diversity, Dr. Yvonne Maldonado.

-Travel should also be registered with the University by going to this link.
+Travel should be registered with the University.
 Given the uncertainty of the COVID-19, please note that there is the possibility that leave requests that include international travel must be postponed further based on any significant updates regarding the campus response to COVID-19.

 You can also find the educational guidelines that the University and CDC has set for self-isolation when Faculty/Clinician Educator’s returning from their leave by clicking here.